nickproz/cloudinary-metadata-api/README.md

 # cloudinary-metadata-api
 A simple API for interacting with Cloudinary metadata.
 Ensure you have a named transformation called `t_gallery-thumbnail` for thumbnail images.
+This package must commit the dist folder as it is pulled in directly from Github and doesn't get built correctly otherwise.

 ## Create Cloudinary account:
 * Create a Cloudinary account [here](https://cloudinary.com/console)